Helperbird/website/src/pages/features/font-sizes.md

 ---
 layout: templates/features_two.liquid
-title: Control the font sizes in your browser -  Chrome, Edge & Safari
+title:  Easily increase or decrease the font size on any website
 description:
-  Helperbird lets you change the font text size, font type, font color and background color on a page.
-Sync across every browser.
+  Helperbird's Font Size feature allows users to easily increase or decrease the font size on any website, making it easy to customize their reading experience.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic

-featurePageTitle: Change font sizes on any website
+featurePageTitle:  Increase or decrease font sizes
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/fonts.svg"
 youtubeId: PfILiWebkuc
-cardTitle: Font sizes
+cardTitle: Increase or decrease font sizes
 featureDescription:
-  Change the font sizes of any website or document.
+  Helperbird's Font Size feature allows users to easily increase or decrease the font size on any website, making it easy to customize their reading experience.
 group: reading
 tags:
   - features